 I am a music historian invested in global approaches to music.
-My research focuses on the Arabic Middle Ages, and on two distinct contexts in particular: ninth and tenth-century Baghdad, and medieval Iberia (al-Andalus).
+My research focuses on the Arabic Middle Ages, particularly on two distinct contexts: ninth and tenth-century Baghdad, and medieval Iberia (al-Andalus).
 Much of my work is informed by extensive engagement with manuscript sources.

 I am also translating a number of ninth- to eleventh-century Arabic music-theoretical texts (Ibn al-Munajjim, al-Kindī, Thābit ibn Qurra, Ibn Zayla) into English for the first time, which I hope to make available to teachers and researchers interested in music in the Arabic Middle Ages.

 At Princeton, in the Fall of 2023 I will be co-teaching my own course with my supervisor Jamie Reuland, Music in the Global Middle Ages (MUS 338), and I have precepted for Introduction to Music (MUS 103).
-I am the organizer of the conference Instruments of Global Music Theory, taking place on 19–20 May 2023.
+I organized the conference Instruments of Global Music Theory, 19–20 May 2023.

 Before coming to Princeton, I completed my undergraduate studies in musicology in Barcelona and obtained a master’s in Medieval Studies from the University of Oxford.